OWASP/samm/Website/content/contributing.md

 ### Testimonials

-We want the website to be an interactive place where the community can share their ideas an experiences.
+We want the website to be an interactive place where the community can share their ideas and experiences.
 [Contact us](/contact) so we can all get an idea of who is using SAMM and how that’s working for them.

 <a name="GitHub"></a>